DIES - INTERNATIONAL DEANS' COURSE

 - Accommodation and joint meals during presence phases in Europe and Latin America.

 - Emergency health insurance during presence phases in Europe.

-If Module I or Module II can be conducted onsite, participants' home institutions will be expected to pay a tuition fee of 500 EUR.
-Otherwise, the cost will be reduced to 250 EUR.
-Additionally, participants must be able to cover local transportation in their home countries, visa costs and potential additional per diems for the duration of the onsite training.
+Participants’ home institutions will be expected to pay a tuition fee of 500 EUR.
+Additionally, participants must be able to cover local transportation in their home countries, visa costs, and potential additional per diems for the duration of the onsite training.

 Application and Selection Procedure

 The following supporting documents should be included in the application in PDF format:

 - Organisational chart of the higher education institution showing the section where the candidate is working in.